melll-13/proyectoFinalIngSoftware/README.md

    Open your browser and go to: http://127.0.0.1:8000/

 ## Usage
-Admin: Log in with  credentials.
+**Admin**: Log in with  credentials.
 Manage doctors, patients, appointments, and invoices
 Doctor: Log in after admin approval.
 View assigned patients and appointments
 Patient: Register and wait for approval.
 Request appointments and view/download invoices